 In 2006, Money Magazine for the first time ranked O'Fallon among America's 100 "Best Places to Live" and O'Fallon celebrated its Sesquicentennial, or 150th anniversary, with a year-long series of events spotlighting the City's history.

-In 2009, the O'Fallon Community Foundation and the City of O'Fallon began the long-awaited reconstruction of an important American historic site, Jacob Zumwalt's settler fort, which sheltered families from Native American attacks during the War of 1812.
+In 2015, the O'Fallon Community Foundation and the City of O'Fallon will open the long-awaited reconstructed Jacob Zumwalt's settler fort, which sheltered families from Native American attacks during the War of 1812.

 This page is only a brief summary of O'Fallon's rich history.
 For a more detailed history, please visit http://ofallonmohistory.org/history.html.